webis-de/ir_axioms/docs/axioms.md

 # Axiom Details

 Below, we provide an overview and mapping of various [utility dimensions](#utility-dimensions) described in related work to the [implemented axioms](#axioms-for-utility-dimensions).
+Because this library not yet comprehensibly covers all aspects of response quality in retrieval-augmented generation, we provide a [list of "missing" axioms and ideas](#missing-axioms-and-axiom-ideas)

 ## Utility Dimensions